expo/expo/docs/pages/guides/prebuild.md

 This creates the `ios/` and `android/` folders for running your React code.
 If you modify the generated directories manually then you risk losing your changes the next time you run `npx expo prebuild --clean`.
 Instead, you should create ["config plugins"][config-plugins] — functions that perform modifications on native projects during prebuild.

 We highly recommend using prebuild for the reasons listed in the [pitch](#pitch) section, but the system is [fully optional](#optionality) and you can stop using it at any time.

+### Usage with EAS Build

+You can configure EAS Build to run `npx expo prebuild` before building by using the "managed" preset ([learn more](/build-reference/ios-builds/)).

+### Usage with Expo CLI run commands

+You can perform a native build locally by running:

+<Terminal cmd={[
+'# Build your native Android project',
+'$ npx expo run:android',
+'',
+'# Build your native iOS project',
+'$ npx expo run:ios'
+]} />

+If native build folders are not present, `npx expo prebuild` will be run one time for the specific platform you wish to run.
+On subsequent uses of the run commands, you will need to manually run `npx expo prebuild` to ensure the native code is freshly synchronized with your local configuration.

 ## Platform support